PromisedWorlds/PWiki/docs/Promised Accuracy.md

-## GUP - 1/5
+## GUP - 0/5

-- Seen once indirectly in a dev video in the map view
+- Possibly Seen once indirectly in a dev video in the map view

 - No synopsis found